PEPS AND SANCTIONS SCREENING

 Easy internal audit trail

-When it comes to PEPs and Sanctions screening some businesses take the approach of meeting minimum required standards while others wish to cast a wider net.
-We don’t dictate to you how you should be screening clients, instead, we give you the freedom to decide based on your risk appetite.
+When it comes to PEPs and Sanctions checks, some businesses take the approach of meeting minimum requirements, while others wish to cast a wider net with enhanced due diligence when starting a new customer relationship.
+We don’t dictate how you should be screening clients.
+Instead, we give you the freedom to decide based on your risk appetite.

-We allow you the flexibility to choose what’s right for your firm.
+We allow you the flexibility to choose what’s right for your firm, whether you want adverse media on as standard, whether you want to search for disqualified directorships or you’re only interested in the UK’s HM Treasury’s office official sanctions list.
+The choice is yours.
 You can also control the degree to which we match an individual against the data available.
-Maybe you want just a name or a name and date of birth match.
+Maybe you want just a name match or a name, date of birth match and nationality match.
+By putting you in control of your PEPs and Sanction screening choices, you decide what’s important or not, not your software.

-To make it easy for our customers, we’ve set up 10 different profiles each configured to different tolerance levels.
-Starting with UK-only searches to full international screening.
-Our software will then deliver the results in real-time helping you to identify sanctioned individuals and potentially high-risk customers.
+To make it easy for our customers, we’ve also set up 10 different profiles each configured to different risk appetite levels depending whether you are screening customer to meeting AML obligations or simply for reputational management.
+Starting with UK-only searches to full international PEPs and Sanctions screening.
+Our software will then deliver the results in real-time helping you to identify financially sanctioned individuals and potentially high-risk customers.

 PEPS AND SANCTIONS FAQS